cyclic-software/docs/docs/troubleshooting/nodemon.md

 }
 ...
 ```
-Nodemon is an excellent tool for local development of node applications.
-On your local, nodemon watches for file changes at the path it is monitoring and restarts the local server.
-In production mode, both for serverless or not - restarting the server on file changes is usually not a desired behavior.
+Nodemon is an excellent tool for locally developing node applications.
+Locally, nodemon watches for file changes at the path it is monitoring and restarts the local server.
+In production mode, serverless or not - restarting the server on file changes is usually not a desired behavior.

 The above `package.json` should be changed to:
 ```json